 The sound quality of this baby is nothing less than amazing.
 It features 53mm drivers that work overtime to pump the high highs and the low lows.
 This is further complimented with a 7.1 virtual surround sound, which elevates the session to its true potential.

-As soon as you put them on, they drown any background noise, instantly immersing you into the game.
+As soon as you put them on, they drown any background noise, instantly immersing you in the game.
 The Cloud II also has a microphone that is incomparable to anything in its price range.
 The mic is detachable for when you don’t need it, plus it comes with a secondary set of ear cups made from different materials if you need a change.
 Hands down, the Cloud II is a must-have for any serious gamer.

 - Superb sound quality